Sean MarcanoSenior Product Design Manager

 Override escalation workflow

-The outcome I'm proudest of is harder to measure.
-The junior designer who owned this project delivered one of her strongest pieces of work to date — and left the engagement with more confidence in her process, her craft, and her ability to navigate a complex, stakeholder-heavy environment.
+The junior designer who owned this project delivered one of her strongest pieces of work to date — and left the engagement with more confidence in her process, her instincts, and her ability to navigate a complex, stakeholder-heavy environment.
+That is a design outcome too.

 Next Project